wnfaulkner/2023-11-15-p3-fitforecast/p3-group-project/README.md

 - [ ] Include visual optimization for mobile view

 ###### Functionality
-- [ ] Include ability to create a new user profile including: username, email, password, & location
+- [ ] Include ability to create a new user profile including: username, email, password, and location
 - [ ] Include a landing page with ability to log-in via email and password
 - [ ] Include ability for user to log-out
 - [ ] Include ability for user to delete their profile
+- [ ] Include ability for user to view their profile
+- [ ] Include ability for user to edit their location
 - [ ] Include functionality that allows each user to only see their own activity
 - [ ] Include functionality that allows all users to see the same dashboard to encourage "friendly competition"
+- [ ] Include a weather API that displays the current weather on 'Home' screen and 'FITforecast' screen
+- [ ] Include a "leaderboard" of all users ranked in descending order by total activity
+- [ ] Include a "suggested work-out" based on current weather
+- [ ] Include ability to log a work-out activity including: name, type, date, indoor v. outdoor, rating, and detail notes
-- [ ] Include functionality that allows all users to see the same dashboard to encourage "friendly competition"
+- [ ] Include a page that displays all of a user's activity

-...
-Need to add MVP Functionality Goals here...
+- [ ] Include ability to update a previously logged activity
+- [ ] Include ability to delete a previously logged activity

 ---
 ### **Stretch Goals**